fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 > You must have `fleetctl` installed.
 [Learn how to install `fleetctl`](https://fleetdm.com/fleetctl-preview).

-`fleetctl package` command is used to generate fleetd installer.
+The `fleetctl package` command is used to generate a fleetd installer.

-`--type` flag is used to specify installer type:
+The `--type` flag is used to specify installer type:
 - macOS: .pkg
 - Windows: .msi
 - Linux: .deb or .rpm

-`--fleet-url` (Fleet instance URL) and `--enroll-secret` (Fleet enrollment secret) must be specified in order to communicate with Fleet instance.
+A `--fleet-url` (Fleet instance URL) and `--enroll-secret` (Fleet enrollment secret) must be specified in order to communicate with Fleet instance.

 #### Example